Rusevrn/Softuni-React.js-Course-Exam/README.md

 # Game Catalog – SoftUni React 2025

 ## Description
-**Game Catalog** is a full-stack web application that allows users to explore existing games, create new ones, edit or delete their own games, and interact socially through likes and comments.
+**Game Catalog** is a web application that allows users to explore existing games, create new ones, edit or delete their own games, and interact socially through likes and comments.
 The platform also provides a personal profile page where users can track their activity.

 The project was built as part of the **SoftUni React 2025** course.